James Louis Sobieski: Candidacy for the Polish-Lithuanian Crown

 This painting was commissioned by Jakub Sobieski in 1697.
 It depicts his deceased father pointing to a book entitled Hac Lege lego and accompanied by Jakub and his wife, suggesting that Jakub ought to be the next King of Poland and Grand Duke of Lithuania.

 With the death of Jakub Louis' father in 1696, no fewer than eighteen candidates stood for the vacant Polish-Lithuanian throne.
 Family rivalries prevented the election of Jakub Ludwik Sobieski even though Austria supported his candidacy.
 Jakub Ludwik Sobieski's own mother, Marie Casimire, favored her son-in-law, Maximilian II Emanuel, Elector of Bavaria.
 The powerful King Louis XIV of France supported François Louis, Prince of Conti (1664–1709).

 In the end, Frederick Augustus, Elector of Saxony, who renounced Lutheranism and converted to Catholicism in order to qualify, was crowned as Augustus II, King of Poland and Grand Duke of Lithuania on 1 September 1697.
 It was the first time that a deceased monarch's son had not been elected to succeed him, the previous king's heir had been debarred from the throne by military force, and a German became king (which went against a tradition of avoiding German hegemony).
 Augustus II's first act as king was to expel the prince of Conti from the country.

 Exile in Oława and imprisonment

-After the coronation of King Augustus II, Sobieski began negotiations to reconcile with the new Polish king nad Lithuanian grand duke.
-During the talks Jakub was accused of trying to organize a rebellion against the new monarch, and as a result, lost substantial land holdings.
+After the coronation of King Augustus II, Sobieski began negotiations to reconcile with the new Polish king and Lithuanian grand duke.
+During the talks, Jakub was accused of trying to organize a rebellion against the new monarch and, as a result, lost substantial land holdings.
 Offended, Sobieski refused to pay homage to Augustus and left the Polish–Lithuanian Commonwealth for Oława in Silesia.

-In 1704 Jakub Ludwik Sobieski and his brother Alexander were seized by Augustus II's troops in the vicinity of Wrocław and imprisoned over fears by Augustus that Sobieski may try to gain the Polish-Lithuanian throne.
+In 1704, Jakub Ludwik Sobieski and his brother Alexander were seized by Augustus II's troops in the vicinity of Wrocław and imprisoned over fears by Augustus that Sobieski might try to gain the Polish-Lithuanian throne.
 The brothers remained in prison in Pleissenburg and Königstein for two years before finally being released after the Treaty of Altranstädt where he signed a formal agreement to never again make any attempt to become King of Poland and Grand Duke of Lithuania.